Electroweak couplings and LHC constraints on alternative $Z^{\prime}$ models in $E_6$: Benchmark models in

-In order to find the strength couplings at low energies we to solve the one-loop RGE as is done in~\cite{Robinett:1982tq} by taking as inputs the values of the fine-structure constant and the corresponding quantities for the strong and weak interactions; however, we always find that for the $A1_{XY}$ chains of subgroups it is not possible to get the right order between the unification scales.
+Taking as inputs the values of the fine-structure constant and the corresponding quantities for the strong and weak interactions, we find the strength couplings at low energies by using the one-loop RGE equations~\cite{Robinett:1982tq}; however, we always find that for the $A1_{XY}$ chains of subgroups it is not possible to get the right order between the unification scales.
 That problem is related to the wrong prediction of the Weinberg angle in $SU(5)$.
 Although it is not possible to have a consistent picture for the embeddings $SU(5)\otimes U(1)\subset SO(10)\otimes U(1)\subset E_6$, there are solutions in most of the remaining $E_6$ breaking patterns.

 From the three chains of subgroups $A2_{X}$ in figure~(\ref{fig:a}) we can get low-energy $E_6$ models~(LEE6Ms) \ie models where at least one of the neutral currents in Eq.~(\ref{EqY2}) does not contribute to the hypercharge, therefore, the corresponding vector boson is not necessary to have a consistent model.
 Usually, the fermion content of these models is smaller than the fundamental representation of $E_6$.